Faculty Grants Program

 The SNF Agora Faculty Grants program typically provides smaller grants (less than $5,000) to support faculty work, but may also provide one larger grant per year with up to $20,000 in funding.
+The grants run on an annual fiscal year with a start date of July 1, 2024 and an end date of June 30, 2025.

 Eligibility

-Full-time faculty from across Johns Hopkins University are eligible to apply: Berman Institute of Bioethics, Bloomberg School of Public Health, Carey Business School, Krieger School of Arts and Sciences, Paul H. Nitze School of Advanced International Studies, Peabody Institute of Music, School of Education, School of Medicine, School of Nursing, Whiting School of Engineering.
+Full-time faculty from across Johns Hopkins University are eligible to apply: Berman Institute of Bioethics, Bloomberg School of Public Health, Carey Business School, Krieger School of Arts and Sciences, Paul H. Nitze School of Advanced International Studies, Peabody Institute, School of Education, School of Medicine, School of Nursing, Whiting School of Engineering.
 Priority will be given to faculty from the Krieger School of Arts and Sciences.

 Applicants can propose new projects or seek funding to supplement ongoing projects that are closely connected to SNF Agora’s mission.